Wildlife Watching at Delaware Canal State Park

 As human populations grew, pollution from sewage and industrial wastewater increased.
 By the early twentieth century, key fish populations of the Philadelphia waterfront had all but collapsed due to pollution, habitat destruction, and overfishing.

 Water pollution worsened during World War II.
-In 1946, the Delaware Estuary experienced a 20-mile zone of zero dissolved oxygen.
+During 1946, the Delaware Estuary experienced a 20-mile zone of zero dissolved oxygen.
 Without dissolved oxygen to breathe, all migrating fish, including the American shad, were prevented from passing into their native spawning grounds.

-In 1961, the Delaware River Basin Commission launched a pollution control effort which greatly improved water quality.
+During 1961, the Delaware River Basin Commission launched a pollution control effort which greatly improved water quality.
 Unfortunately, pollution was not the only barrier affecting American shad.